What is CBD

 The ultimate goal of any athlete is to maintain top form by training regularly.
 However, muscle soreness, pain, inflammation, and other conditions caused by a physically active lifestyle can significantly hamper your ability to train consistently.

 By helping you manage many of these conditions, CBD allows you to focus on your training and achieve your goals.
-It also reduces recovery time, meaning you spend less time on the recovery bed.
+It may also reduce recovery time, meaning you spend less time on the recovery bed.

 Does CBD help with muscle recovery?